KevinKra/My_notes/AWS/solutions_architect.md

 - **How many types of reserved instances exist and what are their details?**

 - **What are the EC2 types and their respective use cases?**

+- **Is termination protection on or off by default?**
+  _By default EC2 termination protection is off_

+- **On an EBS-backed instance, is the default action to delete the root EBS volume when the instance is deleted?**
+  _Yes.
+If you terminate your EC2 instance you're also going to terminate your virtual HDD as well.
+Can be changed to not do this._

+- **Can the EBS Root Volumes of your DEFAULT AMI's be encrypted?**
+  _No, but third party tools (like bit locker) can be used to encrypt the root volume_

+- **Can additional EC2 instance volumes be encrypted?**
+  _Yes._

+- **Which EC2 volume is the device OS installed onto?**
+  _The root volume_

 ---